-In 1995, Ajtai described a problem that is hard on the average if some well-known lattice problems are hard to approximate in the worst case, and demonstrated how this problem can be used to construct one-way functions [1].
+In a recent work [1] Ajtai described a problem that is hard on the average if some well-known lattice problems are hard to approximate in the worst case, and demonstrated how this problem can be used to construct one-way functions.
 We show that Ajtai's method can also be used to construct families of collision-free hash functions.
 Furthermore, a slight modification of this construction yields families of functions which are both universal and collision-free.